edfm-tum/SVD/docs/outputs.md

 <a name="StateGrid"></a>
 ## StateGrid
-writes ASCII grids with the stateId for each cell.
+writes ASCII grids or GeoTIFFs with the stateId for each cell.

 Grids are save to the location specified with the `path`property (`$year$` is replaced with the actual year).

 ### Parameters
 * `interval`: output is written only every `interval` years (or every year if `interval=0`).
 For example, a value of 10 limits output to the simulation years 1, 11, 21, ...

 <a name="ResTimeGrid"></a>
 ## ResTimeGrid
-output of ASCII grids with the residence time (years) for each cell.
+output of ASCII grids or GeoTIFFs with the residence time (years) for each cell.
 Grids are save to the location specified with the `path`property (`$year$` is replaced with the actual year).

 ### Parameters
 * `interval`: output is written only every `interval` years (or every year if `interval=0`).
 For example, a value of 10 limits output to the simulation years 1, 11, 21, ...